AdobeDocs/experience-manager-cloud-service.es-ES/help/journey-migration/go-live.md

 En las fases anteriores del recorrido:

-* Aprendió a empezar con el paso a AEM as a Cloud Service en la [Introducción](/help/journey-migration/getting-started.md) página.
+* You learned how to get started with the move to AEM as a Cloud Service in the [Getting Started](/help/journey-migration/getting-started.md) page.
-* Se determinó si la implementación está lista para moverse a la nube leyendo el informe [Fase de preparación](/help/journey-migration/readiness.md)
+* Determined if your deployment is ready to be moved to the cloud by reading the [Readiness phase](/help/journey-migration/readiness.md)
 * Familiarícese con las herramientas y el proceso a través del cual puede preparar su código y la nube de contenido con el [Fase de implementación](/help/journey-migration/implementation.md).

 ## Objetivo {#objective}